News, Events & Presentations Archives

-Over 500 pre medical students and over 40 exhibitors representing various medical schools from around the country attended the 26th annual Stanford University Minority Medical Alliance Conference (SUMMA) on Saturday February 11, 2017.
+Over 500 pre medical students and over 40 exhibitors representing various medical schools from around the country attended the 27th annual Stanford University Minority Medical Alliance Conference (SUMMA) on Saturday, February 10, 2018.
 Various workshops were offered to pre medical students considering careers in medicine and health care professions.
-In addition, inspirational presentations were given by Stanford faculty members and medical students.
+In addition, inspirational presentations are given by Stanford medical students titled "Faces of Our Community".

 “Making Healthier Communities our Civic Responsibility” Civic Engagement Symposium.

 The Center of Excellence in Diversity in Medical Education will host the 2nd annual multi-disciplinary Civic Engagement Symposium and Poster Session focused on improving health in our communities on Saturday, June 24, 2017.